auroranockert/core.js/README.markdown

 integers very well, especially not unsigned ones.

+### CSLoad(U?)Int8 ###

+    CSLoadInt8(src, offset)

+Loads a single byte integer from a buffer into a Javascript number.

 ### CSLoad(Native|Little|Big)(U?)Int(16|32) ###

-    CSLoadBig16(src, offset)
+    CSLoadBigInt16(src, offset)

-Reads a 2 or 4 byte integer from a buffer into a Javascript number, 8 byte integers are not supported since they would lose precision.
+Loads a 2 or 4 byte integer from a buffer into a Javascript number, 8 byte integers are not supported since they would lose precision.

 ### CSStringToBuffer ###